 “Although MTN has managed to steadily decrease rates over the past few years, we remain committed to negotiating down the wholesale roaming rates by reducing inter-operator tariffs with our roaming partners.”

-Another MTN subscriber, Shaun Burgess, said he had learnt that MTN had a service called One World which allowed MTN subscribers to make and receive calls, and send and receive SMSes, in any of the 21 countries in which the network operated – without paying the normal high roaming rates.
+Another MTN subscriber, Shaun Burgess, said he had learnt that MTN had a service called One World which allows MTN subscribers to make and receive calls, and send and receive SMSes, in any of the 21 countries in which the network operates – without paying the normal high roaming rates.

 A press release states: “MTN One World allows you to pay the same rate as the locals of the visiting country do, and you will not be charged for receiving SMSes from any destination.